gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 April 14 is Quantum Day, because 4.14 is the [Planck Constant](https://en.wikipedia.org/wiki/Planck_constant) in electronvolt seconds, rounded to two fractional digits.

 The Crystals algorithms are named Dilithium and Kyber.
-Both are crystals from science fiction.
+Both are fictional crystals from science fiction.

-Dilithium
+Dilithium is used to control the matter anti-matter annihilation in space ship's warp cores.

 Kyber